 Distressing ~ Of course I used my handy Donna Salazar Distrezz-It-All by Zutter to distress all the straight edges!!

 I am blessed to work in an industry I love.
-In the spirit of full disclosure, I am currently working as a freelance designer in come capacity for the following companies: Donna Salazar Designs, Helmar, and Really Reasonable Ribbon.
+In the spirit of full disclosure, I am currently working as a freelance designer in some capacity for the following companies: Donna Salazar Designs, Helmar, and Leaky Shed Studio.
 While I am compensated by these companies in product, I maintain the freedom as an independent designer to say what I truly think of their products.
 I will never recommend something that I don't personally use and enjoy.